IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

        	yum install rapache-1.2.9_R-3.5.x86_64.rpm

 **Please note:**
-The rpms above cannot be *guaranteed* to work on your system.
+The rpms cannot be *guaranteed* to work on your system.
 You may have a collection of system libraries installed on your system that will create a version conflict.
-If that's the case, or if you are trying to install on an operating system that's listed above, do not despair: simply build rApache from `source
+If that's the case, or if you are trying to install on an different operating system, do not despair: simply build rApache from `source
 <http://rapache.net/downloads.html>`_ . **Make sure** to build with
 the R that's the same version you are planning on using.